Article updated January 20, 2025

 - Create a Response Plan: Develop a clear strategy for responding to data breaches.

-- Partner with Experts: Work with managed security providers to implement AI-driven cybersecurity solutions tailored to SMBs.
+- Partner with Experts: Work with managed security providers to implement AI-driven cybersecurity solutions tailored to small businesses.

 As technology evolves, staying proactive about data security is not just smart—it’s essential.
 Don’t let your business fall behind.
 Take action now to protect your company’s future.